ipld/ipld/docs/schemas/features/representation-strategies.md

 For all Schema kinds which have direct equivalents in the Data Model (e.g. Int, String, Float), that kind is also the representation kind and there is a default representation strategy (mostly implicitly) named after that kind, i.e. a String schema kind has a String representation kind and also a `string` representation strategy that is a direct transference through the Data Model.
 The default representation is, broadly speaking, a no-op: a string remains a string, and a map is easy to enough to represent as a map!

-The Schema layer introduces additional kinds (see [IPLD Schema Kinds](../schema-kinds/)) that can be thought of as "perceived kinds", in that they have no direct equivalent in the Data Model but can be represented there and perceived as something different when passing through the Schema layer.
+The Schema layer introduces additional kinds (see [TypeKinds](../typekinds/)) that can be thought of as "perceived kinds", in that they have no direct equivalent in the Data Model but can be represented there and perceived as something different when passing through the Schema layer.
 Most also have default mappings.

 For example, A Struct maps directly to a Data Model Map, where the Struct's fields are Map keys and the Struct's field's values are the values found at the values of the Map's keys: